Program Grant Application: Due March 1

 The review committee assesses each proposal on its own merits, rather than in direct competition with other proposals.
 LEF seeks to support every worthy proposal within the constraints of LEF’s budget.
 As part of the review process, applicants will have an opportunity to expand upon or clarify information provided in their proposals.
 Successful proposals meet the following criteria:

-- The project explores new, imaginative curricula and pedagogical approaches, or builds upon a previously funded LEF grant that has had demonstrated success.
+- The project explores new, imaginative curricula and pedagogical approaches.

 - The application demonstrates careful thinking and thorough planning of the project’s goals, activities, and timetable.